Fraunhofer-IIS/spectre/README.md

    ```bash
    python examples/read_data.py
    ```

+## License
+- The dataset is available under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License.
+- The code is available under the Software Copyright License for Academic Use of the Fraunhofer Software, Version 1.0.

 ## Citation
 If you use this dataset or code in your work, please cite the corresponding paper: